Liberation Tigers of Tamil Eelam: Global network

 LTTE's last shipment of weapons was in March 2009, towards the end of the war.
 The merchant vessel Princess Iswari went from Indonesia to North Korea under captain Kamalraj Kandasamy alias Vinod, loaded the weapons and came back to international waters beyond Sri Lanka.
 But due to the heavy naval blockades set up by the Sri Lankan Navy, it could not deliver the arms consignment.
 Thus it dumped the weapons in the sea.
 The same ship, after changing its name to MV Ocean Lady, arrived in Vancouver with 76 migrants, in October 2009.
 In December 2009, The Sri Lankan Navy apprehended a merchant vessel belonging to LTTE, Princess Chrisanta in Indonesia and brought it back to Sri Lanka.

 The United States Senate Committee on Foreign Relations (USSFRC) and Ethiopian based Jimma Times claimed that the Eritrean government had provided direct military assistance, including light aircraft to LTTE, during the 2002–03 period when the LTTE was negotiating with the Sri Lankan government via the Norwegian mediators.
 It was also alleged that Erik Solheim, the chief Norwegian facilitator, helped LTTE to establish this relationship.
 These allegations and a suspicion from within the Sri Lankan armed forces, that LTTE had considerable connections and assets in Eritrea and that its leader Prabhakaran might try to flee to Eritrea in the final stages of war, prompted the Sri Lankan government to establish diplomatic relations with Eritrea in 2009.

+In 2013, Thiruthanikan Thanigasalam and Sahilal Sabaratnam were sentenced to 25 years in prison in Brooklyn in connection of attempting to purchase high-powered weaponry for the LTTE.
+They were caught in a FBI undercover sting operation while attempting to purchase surface-to-air missiles, missile launchers, and assault rifles.

 Proscription as a terrorist group

-33 countries currently list the LTTE as a terrorist organization.
+Thirty-three countries currently list the LTTE as a terrorist organization.
 As of October 2019, these include: